Regan298/Disaster-Master/Architectural Design.md

 #### 5.2.1 Budget

-Present a budget for the project (as a table), showing the amount of expenditure the project requires and the date(s) on which it will be incurred.
-Substantiate each budget item by reference to fulfilment of project goals (one paragraph per item).
 Our project does not require a budget as it is purely software built using free tools.
 Our client does not have a budget in mind from RedR themselves.
 We have decided to face that if and when it comes up, due to the likelihood of us needing a budget.

 #### 5.2.2 Procurement

-Present a table of goods or services that will be required to deliver project goals and specify how they are to be procured (e.g. from the School or from an external organisation).
-These may be software applications, libraries, training or other infrastructure, including open source software.
-Justify and substantiate procurement with reference to fulfilment of project goals, one paragraph per item.
-(1 page).

 ### 5.3 Risks